team4aimln8n-web/Team-4-Project/README.md

 **End of Glossary**

 *This glossary is designed for non-technical readers.
 For technical definitions and implementation details, refer to the respective technical documentation sections (Frontend, Backend, Database, Chatbot Architecture).*

+---

+# Final Notes
+This project demonstrates how AI powered systems can help people with daily repititive tasks in ways that are both efficient and fruitful.
+I am thankful to my instructor **Mr. Zafar Iqbal** for giving me this opportunity that truly shaped my learning arc.
+Also, I am thankful to my lovely wife **Sawera Rukhsar** and my elder brother **Farooq Hassnain** for being so supportive during those irritable debugging sessions.